 Over the next four years, Yancy struggled back the hard way.
 Rehab, Alcoholics Anonymous meetings, sponsees, step work, commitments.
 On the surface, everything was coming together and then, with the onset of excruciating and unexplainable physical pain, it all came tumbling down – again, only this time in a most insidious way.
 There is an epidemic in this country, the true scope of which is only now beginning to surface.
 It involves both doctor and patient bound together by circumstances far beyond their control.
 It is a cooperative dance of both honesty and deception fueled by an addiction that statistically eclipses that of any street drug.
 Prescription pain medication.
 The biggest drug dealer out there is no longer on the street but right at home in your own medicine cabinet and billions of dollars are being made legally off this addiction each year.
 Like Michael Jackson, Heath Ledger, DJ AM and Brittany Murphy, Yancy Butler was spiraling downward into an irreversible abyss from years of addiction to doctor prescribed narcotics the worst of which were normally reserved for cancer patients in the final stages of the disease.

 Thankfully, Yancy did not become another Hollywood prescription drug casualty.
 At the point when her body was shutting down she found her way to Malibu Beach Recovery Center where she spent 90 days in residential treatment, followed by 90 days at Brentwood House in West Los Angeles, 30 days at Cirque Lodge, and 30 days at Legacy House.
-Despite some ups and downs, Yancy, her family and friends all report that she is sober and committed to her sobriety.
+Despite some ups and downs, Yancy believes MBRC helped save her life.